 Officials at yesterday's event also announced demolition of the old Woolworth building, vacant for 40 years, will likely begin in September, clearing the way for construction of two new buildings.
-They are the five-story Harbor Place, which will house a UMass Lowell satellite campus on the second and third floors, and a second building with stores or a restaurant on the first floor and 80 apartments on upper floors.
+They are the seven-story Harbor Place, which will house a UMass Lowell satellite campus, and a second building with stores or a restaurant on the first floor and 80 market-rate apartments on upper floors.

-Some details of the project at the Woolworth site were announced in early February, but yesterday's event highlighted other developments.
-They included an announcement that Pentucket Bank will demolish its older building in front of the Merrimack Street parking deck and move its headquarters into the fourth floor of the Harbor Place building.
+Some details of the project were announced in early February, but yesterday's event highlighted other developments.
+They include an announcement that Pentucket Bank will demolish its older building in front of the Merrimack Street parking deck and move its headquarters into the Harbor Place building.
 The space created by that demolition is expected to be used for parking spaces, Dempsey said.

-Officials said the Harbor Place building will also have Haverhill Community TV as a tenant on the first floor, along with a restaurant.
+Officials said the Harbor Place building will also have Haverhill Community TV as a tenant.
 The building has commitments for about 90 percent of its commercial space, officials said.
-They said the fifth floor will have commercial space.

-The new buildings and boardwalk are aimed at revitalizing the eastern gateway to downtown, in much the same way the western end of the inner-city has been boosted by new apartments, condos and businesses such as restaurants.
+The project is aimed at revitalizing the eastern gateway to downtown, in much the same way the western end of the inner-city has been boosted by new apartments, condos and businesses such as restaurants.